AbrahamZak/Insurance-CSV-Processor/README.md

     * possibly can be used to gather statistics on different providers and improve process permanently
 * Allow input directory and output csv + directory to be arguments (kept them as variables for simplicity purposes and testing)
 * Scan folder for only specified file types (csv, excel sheets, comma separate texts files, etc.) and ignore all other files

+## Testing
+A small unit test is included (unittest.py).

+The unit test will run the script and compare the results to an already established correct output file (test_output/output.csv).